 Integrated Diabetes Services (IDS) provides detailed advice and coaching on diabetes management from certified diabetes educators and dieticians.
-In 2015, Insulin Nation will be featuring a regular Q&A column from IDS that answers questions submitted from the Type 1 diabetes community.
+Insulin Nation IDS answers to questions submitted from the Type 1 diabetes community.

 Q: Is it common to get bruises at the site of injection?
 What can you do about that?

 A: There are many reasons that an injection site might develop a bruise.
 Try some of these techniques to decrease the chances of bruising: